keithpotz/CS499/index.md

 ### 1. Collaborative Environments & Communication
 The code review component of this portfolio demonstrates structured technical analysis, constructive critique, and the ability to communicate improvement strategies clearly — the kind of communication expected in a professional development team.

+The code review process also emphasized in-code documentation and contextual comments to improve long-term maintainability.
+By structuring feedback around architectural clarity and future extensibility, I demonstrated how code review supports informed decision-making for both developers and project stakeholders.
+The goal was not only to identify defects, but to strengthen the collaborative development process itself.

 Each artifact also includes detailed documentation explaining what was improved, why the changes were necessary, and how they enhanced the system.
 Rather than listing features, I focused on presenting information in a structured format that would be accessible to stakeholders, teammates, or instructors.
 The clarity and organization of these explanations reflect my readiness to collaborate effectively in professional software environments.

 ### 2. Professional-Quality Communication